-My name is Molly and I am a fully qualified integrative counsellor, which means that of a wide variety of therapeutic modalities I will apply what feels most natural and suited to working with you.
+My name is Molly van der Weij, I am a Dutch woman born in Amsterdam and at present a UK resident.
+Having lived and worked in foreign countries since my early twenties, I have multi-cultural and multi-lingual experience with working closely with people in professional settings.
+I am a fully qualified integrative counsellor, which means that of a wide variety of therapeutic modalities I will apply what feels most natural and suited to working with you.
 My approach is holistic and relational.
 Your well-being is my main concern in the working relationship we will build.

 I am Registered Member of the British Association for Counselling and Psychotherapy (MBACP) and I abide by their Ethical Framework.